 Applications of Butterfly Valves

 Butterfly valves are often used in pharmaceutical, chemical including food industries.
 This valve can also be used in wastewater treatment facilities, fire protection services, and fuel handling.
 Generally speaking, the butterfly valve can handle large volumes and slurries.

 Butterfly valves have a very simple working mechanism that is extremely advantageous to the applications it services.
-If you need to learn more about butterfly valves, here is a reputable butterfly valve manufacturer.
+If you need to learn more about butterfly valves, XHVAL is a reputable butterfly valve manufacturer.
 Or you can get the great manufacturers in this complete valve manufacturers guide in China.